awslabs/aws-greengrass-labs-dashboard-grafana/README.md

 5. (OPTIONAL) Connect to InfluxDB or another data source

-   TODO If you would like to have Grafana connect to InfluxDB automatically, you should skip this step and use the `aws.greengrass.labs.dashboard.GreengrassDashboard` <link> component, which automates setup to provide a "one-click" experience.
+    If you would like to have Grafana connect to InfluxDB automatically, you should skip this step and use the [aws.greengrass.labs.dashboard.InfluxDBGrafana]([aws.greengrass.labs.dashboard.InfluxDBGrafana](https://github.com/awslabs/aws-greengrass-labs-dashboard-influxdb-grafana)) component, which automates setup to provide a "one-click" experience.

 	  If you would like to manually add a datasource via a mount, you can do so as follows.
 The following example is for InfluxDB.